UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 You can use `ifShortcut` when you want to map an action to a combination of keys.
 E.g, if I want z+x to produce Control+x, z+c to produce Control+c, z+v to produce Control+v, I will map following macro on the z key:

 ```
-ifShortcut 88 final tapKey C-x
+ifShortcut x final tapKey C-x
-ifShortcut 89 final tapKey C-c
+ifShortcut c final tapKey C-c
-ifShortcut 90 final tapKey C-v
+ifShortcut v final tapKey C-v
 holdKey z
 ```

 An `ifShortcut` macro needs to be placed on the first key of the shortcut, and refers to other keys by Their hardware ids.
-These ids can be obtained by `resolveNextKeyId` command (i.e., activating the command and pressing the key while having a text editor focused).
+These ids can be entered in numeric form obtained by `resolveNextKeyId` command (i.e., activating the command and pressing the key while having a text editor focused), or abbreviations may be used (as shown above).
 The `final` modifier breaks the command after the "modified" `tapKey` command finishes.

 `ifGesture` can be used to implement "loose gestures" - i.e., shortcuts where the second keypress can follow without continuity of press of the first key.
 Vim-like gt and gT (g+shift+t) tab switching:

 ```
-ifGesture 077 final tapKey C-pageUp
+ifGesture t final tapKey C-pageUp
-ifGesture 085 077 final tapKey C-pageDown
+ifGesture leftShift t final tapKey C-pageDown
 holdKey g
 ```